Juniorashraf02/flower-shop/README.md

 * All the files are in component folder.
 Easy to edit.
 * Tailwind css is used in this project.
 * custom css files are  also added.
-* review.json files (in public folderr) contains feedback of the customers
+* review.json files (in public folder) contains feedback of the customers